IBM-Cloud/arch-hybrid-data-carcare/README.md

   	ROUTE_HOSTNAME = medicar-staging
   	ROUTE_DOMAIN = mybluemix.net
   	OPTIONAL_ARGS = "-v medicarstagingvolume:/data"
 The first two properties will be used to setup the route to the app once it is deployed and will result in the app being made available at medicar-staging.mybluemix.net.
-The last property will be passed to the ICE command that deploys the container group and will attach the volume storage where files will be persisted across deployments of the app.
+The last property will be passed to the cf ic command that deploys the container group and will attach the volume storage where files will be persisted across deployments of the app.

 Prior to running this stage of the pipeline, be sure to create the volume storage by running the following command.
 It only needs to be run once.